Parliamentary Assembly of the Organization for Security and Co-operation in Europe: Election observation

 At the OSCE Parliamentary Assembly's Annual Session in Helsinki (1993) the then Chairperson-in-Office, Swedish Foreign Minister Baroness Margaretha af Ugglas, urged parliamentarians to actively participate in election observation and monitoring.
 In response to this call, the OSCE Parliamentary Assembly has developed a particularly active programme for observing elections in the OSCE area.

 Since 1993, thousands of parliamentarians have observed elections in more than 30 countries.

 President of the Parliamentary Assembly of the OSCE

 At each Annual Session the OSCE Parliamentary Assembly elects a president who acts as the highest representative of the Assembly, appoints Special Representatives on topics of concern, recommends to the OSCE Chairman-in-Office leaders of OSCE election observation missions, and presides over meetings of the Assembly.
 The president is elected for one year and can be re-elected for an additional one-year term.
-There have been 18 presidents of the Parliamentary Assembly, including the current president, Margareta Cederfelt of Sweden.
+There have been 19 presidents of the Parliamentary Assembly, including the current president, Pia Kauma of Finland.